-This year’s guest speaker is Michael Rea, Ph.D., professor of philosophy and director of the Center for Philosophy of Religion at the University of Notre Dame.
-He will give a presentation titled “Protest, Worship, and the Deformation of Prayer” at 6:30 p.m.
-Thursday, October 17, and at 5 p.m.
-Friday, October 18, in Duke 520.
+This year’s guest speaker is Mark Murphy, Ph.D., professor of philosophy and chair of religious philosophy at Georgetown University.
+He will give a presentation at 4:30 p.m.
+Thursday, October 1, and at 3:30 p.m.
+Friday, October 2, in Duke 127.
 For more information, contact email@example.com.

 Past Sophia Forums have featured speakers from Oxford, Yale, Notre Dame, Saint Louis University, Fordham, the University of Oklahoma, and Huntington College.
 View Upcoming Events

 APU’s Department of Philosophy draws groups of scholars to campus for academic conferences at which they present their latest research on new developments within their fields of expertise.

 Past conferences hosted include the Society of Christian Philosophers Pacific Regional Conference and the C.S.
 Lewis Conference.
 View Upcoming Events

 The department also invites individual philosophers to campus to lecture and to meet with students to discuss contemporary research in the field.
 View Upcoming Events